a-gondolkodas-orome/durer-jatekok/README.md

 BoardClient: a React component with `board`, `ctx` `events` and `moves` props which calls `events.endTurn`, typically following a click from the user.
-Typically the user clicks, new state is calculated within the BoardClient component and then as a final step `events.endTurn` is called possibly followed by `events.endGame()`
+Typically the user clicks, new state is calculated within the BoardClient component and then as a final step `events.endTurn` is called possibly followed by `events.endGame()`, wrapped in an appropriate move function.

 Concept: `board` holds the state necessary to know the game state, specific to each game, that the next player needs to know.
-Common state, managed by the framework is stored in ctx such as playerIdx.
+Common state, managed by the framework is stored in `ctx` such as `chosenRoleIndex`.
 Additional state variables may be created within the `BoardClient` component that is relevant only during a turn, not between turns, such as reacting to hover events.

-You should use `moves.setBoard` if you need to change the board before ending player turn.
+A `move` is a unit that captures a change in the board initiated by a player.
+Moves help ensure that the game is played according to rules by all players.

 Each move must return an object with nextBoard, the framework will call setBoard(nextBoard).
-In the Ai strategy in case of multiple moves one must provide board, etc params to moves yourself.
+In the Ai strategy due to the possible case of multiple moves one must provide board param to moves yourself.

 ```js
 // `ctx` is an object and will contain the following (extendable):